The amount that we aim to add to the Sum Assured each year to increase the Benefit payable from the Plan.

 The financial year (or tax year) runs from 6th April to 5th April the following year.
 This means that you have up until 5th April to contribute to a NISA for that year.

 When you take out a policy or membership with Foresters Friendly Society you automatically get access to Foresters Extras, our membership benefits package, at no extra cost.
-Extras includes a GP Consultation Line, access to Foresters Care and to discretionary benefits amongst other things.
+Extras include a GP Consultation Line, access to Foresters Care and to discretionary benefits amongst other things.

 A friendly society is a mutual organisation which is owned by, and run for, the benefit of its members.
 A friendly society does not have shareholders which means the profit it makes can be distributed amongst its members or re-invested in the organisation to provide a better service for its members.
 Foresters Friendly Society is one of the UK’s leading Friendly Societies.